forestryio/forestry.io/hugo/content/docs/changelog/2018-08-29-changelog.md

 * **Directory Sections:** A new `exclude` glob can be set to exclude files from your directory sections.
 * **Jekyll Pages Sections:** Forestry now respects the `exclude` field found in your [Jekyll config](https://jekyllrb.com/docs/configuration/ "Jekyll Configuration").
+* **Block Labels:** You can now label your blocks by setting the Display Field on your fmt partials.

 ## Bug Fixes